aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

+-  ``ENABLE_FEAT_HCX``: This option sets the bit SCR_EL3.HXEn in EL3 to allow
+   access to HCRX_EL2 (extended hypervisor control register) from EL2 as well as adding HCRX_EL2 to the EL2 context save/restore operations.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.